Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 And we can't do anything that's provocative because it might start a conflict.

-Well, but when the conflict's already started.
+No, but when the conflict's already started, this is what they missed.

 The conflict was started by the Iranians in this circumstance.

-We're not allowed to call them hostages, because that might make the Iranians mad.
+We're not allowed to call them hostages because that might make the Iranians mad.

 The Iranians are the minority.